If I’m one thing, it’s productive.

 Taste Testing Can Add Up

-That title is deceiving, but I remember reading in this magazine somewhere that parents of young children are more likely to struggle with their weight because they don’t realize how quickly taste testing/temperature testing/sampling the kids food can add up and create a lot of excess calories.
+That title is deceiving, but I remember reading in this magazine somewhere that parents of young children are more likely to struggle with their weight because they don’t realize how quickly taste testing/temperature testing/sampling the kids food can add up to a lot of extra calories.

 I translate this into productivity.
 I’ll tell myself that, since I won’t have the energy to do something all at once, I’ll just taste test it – for instance, if I have a 40 page paper to write, I’ll first go to my course website and read the rubric.
 I’ve taste-tested my task, and then I’ll do something less torturous.
 Then, I’ll set myself another test-testing limit – I’ll tell myself I only have to do 20 minutes of writing, and then I can take a break.